 Our team is focused on innovation to improve the sustainability of our packaging, lower overall costs, and reduce our carbon footprint.
-By way of example, we recently developed a reusable box aimed at reducing packaging waste from our meal kit delivery services and we are continuously working on other innovative green initiatives that will enable the Company to become more sustainable.
+By way of example, we developed a reusable box aimed at reducing packaging waste from our meal kit delivery services and we are continuously working on other innovative green initiatives, including plant-based packaging solutions, that will enable the Company to become more sustainable.